Data and physics-driven atomic modeling at interfaces

 Elucidate experimentally relevant atomic configurations

-Thrust 2: Capturing dynamics at electrocatalytic interfaces
+Thrust 2: Capturing dynamics at interfaces

 Identify novel electrocatalysts for carbon-neutral reactants